 A: The ODP age group refers to the year in which a player was born, e.g. players born between January 1 and December 31, 2004 are classified as '04s.
 For the 2019/2020 seasonal year, the following age groups are eligible: '03s, '04s, '05s, '06s, '07s and 08s.
 Players born in 2009 are too young for the 2019/2020 ODP year and must wait for next year.
 The boys will have six (6) age groups from 2008 to 2003.
 The girls will have five (5) age groups since the girls will combine the 2004s and 2003s into one age group.

 US Youth Soccer ODP is Launching a New Structure and Exciting New Format

 US Youth Soccer is revamping the ODP nationwide, starting in the 2019/20 seasonal year.
 A new Pathway to the top has been created, a scouting system will be launched, and more events are added, including a National ODP Camp and an International ODP trip for the top ODP players.

 The State Associations will start the selection process with state ODP tryouts.
 In Georgia, it means the state tryout process will remain the same, with Preliminary Tryouts followed by State Tryouts.

 State pools will be selected in all six (6) boys age groups and the five (5) girls age groups.
 The state pools will train once or twice per month in the fall and winter.
 The boys will train at the Atlanta United training facility.
 The girls will train at a location to be determined.

-All the age groups pools will attend the January Sub-Regional event in NC January 4-5, 2020.
+All the age groups pools will attend the January Sub-Regional event in North Carolina January 4 to 5, 2020.